Robert E. Lee: Postwar politics

-Illness and death
+Illness, death and funeral

 On September 28, 1870, Lee suffered a stroke.
-He died two weeks later, shortly after 9 a.m. on October 12, 1870, in Lexington, Virginia, from the effects of pneumonia.
-According to one account, his last words on the day of his death, were "Tell Hill he must come up!
-Strike the tent", but this is debatable because of conflicting accounts and because Lee's stroke had resulted in aphasia, possibly rendering him unable to speak.
+Two weeks later, shortly after 9 a.m. on October 12, 1870, Lee died in Lexington, Virginia, from pneumonia.
+According to one account, Lee's last words the day of his death were, "Tell Hill he must come up!
+Strike the tent", but this is not fully confirmed because there are conflicting accounts and because Lee's stroke had resulted in aphasia, possibly rendering him unable to speak.

 At first no suitable coffin for the body could be located.
 The muddy roads were too flooded for anyone to get in or out of the town of Lexington.
 An undertaker had ordered three from Richmond that had reached Lexington, but due to unprecedented flooding from long-continued heavy rains, the caskets were washed down the Maury River.
 Two neighborhood boys, C.G.
 Chittum and Robert E. Hillis, found one of the coffins that had been swept ashore.
-Undamaged, it was used for the General's body, though it was a bit short for him.
+Undamaged, it was used for the body, though it was a bit short for him.
 As a result, Lee was buried without shoes.

+The honor guard of Virginia Military Institute guarded Lee's body overnight at University Chapel at Washington and Lee University.
+His funeral took place in the morning of Saturday, October 15.
+Attendees of the procession included officers and soldiers of the Confederate Army, cadets, faculty and visitors of VMI, students and faculty of Lee University, and Virginia state dignitaries.
+The Episcopal Church funeral service was led by Rev. William Pendleton.
+Pallbearers included Judge Francis Anderson, David E. Moore, former Governor of Virginia John Letcher, and Commodore Matthew Maury.

-He was buried underneath the college chapel now known as University Chapel at Washington and Lee University, where his body remains.
+Lee was buried underneath the college chapel where his body remains.